Visa Traveler

 PERSONAL EXPERIENCE

 I left Mexico by sea at Chetumal near the Mexico/Belize border.
-I did not have a receipt of my tourism tax paid, so I had to pay the tourism tax at the port.
-I did not receive a receipt of tourism tax paid since I’m exiting and the receipt will not be useful anyway.
+I did not have a receipt for my tourism tax paid, so I had to pay the tourism tax at the port.
+I did not receive a receipt for tourism tax paid since I’m exiting and the receipt will not be useful anyway.
 The immigration procedure took about 10 minutes.

 SUMMARY